All Episodes

 It's been about philosophy.

-And and and you know I will I will bet you that if you had a chance to ask the vast majority of the people I'm talking about in the conservative movement who have been participating in this whole debate.
+And, you know, I will bet you that if you had a chance to ask the vast majority of the people I'm talking about in the conservative movement who have been participating in this whole debate, you will find a lot of people feel terrible about her, sorry for her, Feel sorry for her that she should never have been put in this position to have these questions about her raised nationally.

 I mean, she didn't ask for this.

-She gets nominated, she accepts it, and then with every other nominee, people start looking, okay, what do we know about her?
+And then with every other nominee, people start looking, okay, what do we know about her?

-It was a right down the middle responsible and legitimate debate.
+It was a right down the middle, responsible and legitimate debate.

-And there is no happiness and glee from people I know about wow, man, look at the power we exerted here.
+And there is no happiness and glee from people I know about, wow, man, look at the power we exerted here.

 Why, look what we did.